mpsoftwarefoundation/Ibrowse/README.md

 ## Speed
 Ibrowse' GUI is implemented in Python/PyQt, while a Rust backend handles things like user passwords, bookmarks, and recent tabs.
-This makes Ibrowse very fast for day-to-day use.
+This makes Ibrowse very fast for users.

 ## Free And Open-Source
 Ibrowse is 100% free with no drawbacks or limitations.
 There is no "premium" version; you get